doristori123/blog-theme/_posts/2021-03-05-how-banks-create-money.md

 I tend to hear the following statement thrown around a lot:

->Banks accept deposits and then loan them out and make a profit from the difference in interest"
+>Banks accept deposits and then loan them out and make a profit from the difference in interest

 This is a fundamental misunderstanding of of how banking really works.
 There's no law that says that deposits need to be at least equal to or greater than outstanding loans.
-Actually, up until last year the following was true for US banks over a certain size:

->A bank can loan out ten times its deposits.
+Another recent misconception is that the amount of outstanding loans are a direct multiplier of deposits (frequently referred to as the *money multiplier*).
+For example the following statement comes from Yuval Noah Harari's *Sapiens*:

+>Banks are allowed to loan $10 for every dollar they actually possess, which means that 90 per cent of all the money in our bank accounts is not covered by actual coins and notes

-But as of 2020 the above statement is not true either for the United states since it has joined a host of other countries such as the UK, Sweden and Canada that have abolished the so-called **reserve requirement**.
+But as of 2020 the above statement is false for the United States.
+It has joined a host of other countries such as the UK, Sweden and Canada that have all abolished the so-called **reserve requirement**.

+But can banks then just create unlimited amounts of money?
+The short answer is *no* but to give you the long answer we need to answer

-But where does that new money come from?
+>Where does new *money* come from?

  Is it just created from thin air?
 Yes!
 It's called **credit** and it's much much more widespread than you'd think.

 ## What is credit?